PV Module reverse characteristics for IBC modules

 IBC cells

-In some new cell technologies (IBC - Interdigital back contact), the reverse voltage may become very low, due to the implementation of a pseudo-diode (tunnel effect) on the rear side of the PV cells.
+In some new cell technologies (IBC: interdigital back contact), the reverse voltage can become very low due to implementation of a pseudo-diode (tunnel effect) on the rear side of PV cells.
 The reverse characteristics may attain 2.5V under the operating current of the module.This is often mentioned as "the cell includes its own by-pass diode".
 This should have consequences on the electrical shading calculation.

 Implementation in the Module Layout calculation